giljr/c/README.md

 # c
 Styding c language

-Hi, This is all about c :sparkles:.
+Hi, This is all about C. :raising_hand:

-Why c?
+Why C?

 C and C++ are among the most powerful languages you can find.
 Those are quite fast and stable, and thus are a good choice for microcontrollers.
 The compiler used to transform code into object files is avr-g++.
 Then, a program called avrdude is used to upload the program into the Arduino microcontroller.

 During my Computer Engineering Degrees I will make this repo as I learn more and more...

 ```
-The most important audience for your code is yourself, six month after writing it (ie after you forgotten everything but needs to fix something) :smirk:
+The most important audience for your code is yourself,
+six month after writing it (ie after you forgotten
+everything but needs to fix something) :smirk:

 ```
 The solution will be numereded and divided into subject: